 Top 20 Hawaii Snorkeling Spots

 The most popular thing to do in Hawaii is to go snorkeling!
-Our waters are collectively regarded as one of the best snorkeling destinations in the world.
-Each year over 8 million people flock to Hawaii to explore our underwater world, enjoy the sun, and journey through the islands.
-Throughout the Hawaiian Islands, there are hundreds of fabulous places to go snorkeling!
+Our waters are collectively known to be one of the best snorkeling destinations in the world.
+Each year more than 8 million people flock to Hawaii to soak up the sun, trek through the islands, and of course, explore our underwater world.
+Throughout the Hawaiian Islands, there are hundreds of first-rate places to go snorkeling!

 Snorkelers Taking Photos of Each Other Underwater

-Whether you’re a beginner snorkeler who’s just getting comfortable in the ocean or a mermaid who dives deep for shells, there’s a beach that is just perfect for you in Hawaii!
-With our local knowledge, we’ve come up with Pride of Maui’s list of the Top 20 Places To Snorkel in Hawaii.
+Whether you’re a beginner snorkeler who’s just starting to get comfortable in the ocean or a mermaid who loves to dive deep for shells, there’s a beach in Hawaii that is just perfect for you!
+With our local knowledge, we have come up with Pride of Maui’s list of the Top 20 Places To Snorkel in Hawaii.

-No matter which island you choose to visit in Hawaii, you’re sure to have an excellent time.
-On each of Hawaii’s main islands (Maui, Big Island, Oahu, Kauai, Lanai & Molokai), guests will have so many chances to see all of the gorgeous marine life.
-Depending on the time of year, you may see the Hawaiian green sea turtles, Hawaiian monk seals, playful spinner dolphins, and of course, the North Pacific Humpback Whales.
-These majestic creatures thrive in the waters around Hawaii in the winter, thanks in no small part to the Hawaiian Islands Humpback Whale National Marine Sanctuary.
+No matter which island you choose to visit in Hawaii, you are sure to have an excellent time.
+On each of Hawaii’s main islands (Maui, Big Island, Oahu, Kauai, Lanai, and Molokai), guests will have so many chances to see all of the gorgeous marine life.
+Depending on the time of year, you may see the Hawaiian green sea turtles, Hawaiian monk seals, playful spinner dolphins, and of course, the North Pacific humpback whales.
+These majestic creatures thrive in the waters around Hawaii in the winter.
+This is in no small part thanks to the Hawaiian Islands Humpback Whale National Marine Sanctuary.

-Even on the most basic snorkel tour, guests in Maui’s waters can easily see a wide range of colorful tropical fish and other marine life.
-There are yellow tang, butterflyfish, parrotfish varieties, octopus, manta rays, sea cucumbers, Hawaiian spiny lobsters, Moray eel, and so much more.
+Even on the most basic snorkel tour, guests in Maui’s waters will get to see a wide range of colorful tropical fish and other marine life.
+There are yellow tangs, butterflyfish, parrotfish, octopuses, manta rays, sea cucumbers, Hawaiian spiny lobsters, moray eels, and so much more.

-Visit Hawaii for a relaxing vacation and revel in the sun and the surf!
-Make sure that you book a Hawaii snorkel tour, or go beach hopping for a first-rate Hawaii snorkeling adventure!
+Come to Hawaii for a relaxing vacation and revel in the sun and the surf!
+Make sure that you book a Hawaii snorkel tour, or go beach hopping to have a first-rate Hawaii snorkeling adventure!

 Maui